-The government of Ethiopia is fully committed to developing its natural resources and mining industry viewing it to be in the national interest to foster and encourage private investment in the country.
-In particular, the government is committed to supporting the country’s emerging potash industry, which could see the development of multiple producers in the Danakil Depression with Circum being the largest producer.
+The government of Ethiopia is fully committed to developing its natural resources and mining industry, viewing it as in the national interest to foster and encourage private investment in the country.
+The government is particularly committed to supporting the country’s emerging potash industry, which could see the development of multiple producers in the Danakil Basin, with Circum being the largest.

-In neighbouring Djibouti, the country’s government is supporting the ongoing development of a new bulk terminal port facility at Tadjoura, due for completion in 2017, which will provide access to key markets in India and China.
-The Djibouti Port Authority has made provision for the storage and export of potash by the companies currently operating in the Danakil region.
+The government of Djibouti completed the development of a new bulk terminal port at Tadjoura in June 2017.
+This facility will provide access to key markets worldwide.
+The Djibouti Port Authority has made provision for the storage and export of potash from the Danakil Basin.

 In July 2018, Ethiopian and Eritrean delegations signed a Joint Declaration of Peace and Friendship.
 As the relationship between the two countries improves, there is potential to open more direct import/export channels for Circum.